 Proving that a drug has no potential for abuse is also very difficult, if not impossible.
 An American Scientist analysis, for instance, found even relatively safe marijuana has some potential for dependence; it's less addictive than heroin, meth, cocaine, nicotine, and alcohol, but more addictive than hallucinogens such as LSD, which doesn't cause much, if any, dependence.

-The two drugs not on the scheduling system — alcohol and tobacco — required a specific exemption in the Controlled Substances Act.
-Mark Kleiman, a drug policy expert at UCLA, argues both would be marked schedule 1 if they were evaluated today, since they're highly abused, addictive, detrimental to one's health and society, and even deadly.
+The two major recreational drugs not on the scheduling system — alcohol and tobacco — required a specific exemption in the Controlled Substances Act.
+Mark Kleiman, a drug policy expert, argues both would be marked Schedule 1 if they were evaluated today, since they're highly abused, addictive, detrimental to one's health and society, and deadly.

-But one reason there isn't enough scientific evidence to change marijuana's schedule 1 status might be, in fact, the drug's schedule 1 status.
+But one reason there isn't enough scientific evidence to change marijuana's Schedule 1 status might be, in fact, the drug's Schedule 1 status.
 The DEA restricts how much marijuana can go to research.
-To obtain legal marijuana supplies for studies, researchers must get their studies approved by HHS, the FDA, and DEA.
+To obtain legal marijuana supplies for studies, researchers must get their studies approved by HHS, the FDA, and the DEA.
 (This process didn't even exist until the late 1990s.
 Before then, it was nearly impossible to obtain marijuana for medical research.)

-Changing marijuana's schedule, in other words, is a bit of a Catch-22.
-There needs to be a certain level of scientific research proving marijuana has medical value, but the federal government's restrictions make it difficult to conduct that research.
+Changing marijuana's schedule, in other words, is a bit of a catch-22.
+There needs to be a certain level of scientific research that proves marijuana has medical value, but the federal government's restrictions make it difficult to conduct that research.

 More studies came out in support of medical marijuana after IOM's review, but the IOM study gets a lot of attention since it was commissioned by the federal government.